JCMexplains/writing-for-success-2023/textbook.md

 Here is an overview of the rest of the book:

-**Chapter 2** through **Chapter 7** will ground you in writing basics: the grammar paragraph-writing skills you will need to produce strong college writing.
+**Chapter 2** through **Chapter 7** will ground you in writing basics: the grammar and paragraph-writing skills you will need to produce strong college writing.
 - **Chapter 2** reviews the parts of speech and the parts of a sentence.
 - **Chapter 3** explains how to use punctuation correctly.